 #5 La Colombe d’Or

-In an article for Texas Monthly, Alainna Wurfel writes that Zimmerman and his son carefully restored the mansion — fixing what they could and replacing what they couldn’t with “period-appropriate details.”
-Quoting son Dan Zimmerman, Wurfel writes that “‘you can’t rebuild this kind of character…it just has so much history.'”
+In an article for Texas Monthly, Alainna Wurfel writes that Zimmerman and his son carefully restored the mansion by fixing what they could and replacing what they couldn’t with “period-appropriate details.”
+Quoting son Dan Zimmerman, Wurfel writes that “‘you can’t rebuild this kind of character…it just has so much history.’”

 Houston’s Rottet Studio renovated the hotel.
 With their expertise, the whimsy, charm, and delicate detailing of the Fondren Mansion’s architecture were preserved.
 As shown in the posts by @lacolombedorhtx pictured above and below, many interior elements were also retained.